dotnet/docs/docs/core/deploying/single-file/overview.md

 ### Compress assemblies in single-file apps

 Starting with .NET 6, single file apps can be created with compression enabled on the embedded assemblies.
 Set the `EnableCompressionInSingleFile` property to `true`.
-The produced file has all of the embedded assemblies compressed which can significantly reduce the size of the executable.
+The single file that's produced will have all of the embedded assemblies compressed, which can significantly reduce the size of the executable.

 Compression comes with a performance cost.
 On application start, the assemblies must be decompressed into memory, which takes some time.
 We recommend that you measure both the size change and startup cost of enabling compression before using it.
-The effect varies a lot between different applications.
+The impact can vary significantly between different applications.

 ## See also